Youssefzahir/pinger/README.md

 text file must be placed in same directory as script.

-NB* If you continue to get "is not reachable" for reachabe addresses or the script gets stuck with the cursor blinking check to make sure that you have uncommented the correct "myresponse" variable definition
+NB* script is able to adapt to OS for; windows, linux, and MAC.
+If you to get "is not reachable" for reachabe addresses or the script gets stuck with the cursor blinking,  you will need to define the "myresponse" variable that suits your OS